civilInS/codsoft_2/README.md

 Links to my LinkedIn and GitHub profiles in the footer.
 GitHub icon includes additional styling for increased size.

-### 8. Responsive Design
-The webpage is designed to be responsive and mobile-friendly.
-Utilizes media queries to adjust the layout based on different screen sizes.

 ### 9. Footer
 Includes a copyright notice and additional social media links.